|

 and was never really aware of why this or that language offered itself

 for use.
-It just occurred so.
-I was often switching linguistic codes and
+It just occurred.
+I also often switched linguistic codes and

-mixed them up even within a single sentence.
-This most likely is a product
+mixed them up sometimes even within a single sentence.
+This most likely

-of the fact that I have been living outside a German speaking country
+is a product of the fact that I have been living outside a

-since 1986.
+German-speaking country since 1986.
 In New York, my use of German is limited.
-I dont evade

-the German language as did Louis Wolfson with his mother tongue.
-This
+I dont evade German as did Louis Wolfson with his mother tongue.

-great New York writer learned many languages in order to refuse to speak
+This great New York writer learned many languages in order to refuse to

-English, his mother tongue.
-Opposite to me, he is very eloquent about
+speak English, his mother tongue.
+As opposed to me, he is very eloquent

-the voice of his mother which he hated.
+about the voice of his mother, which he hated.
 He wrote the telling fabulous

 two books called Ma mère musicienne est morte (My mother